 Descend Scuba Diving is owner operated by PADI instructors Lance and Simone.
 We are committed to an approach of high safety and level of service to your experience to make for a fantastic, memorable day.

 SPECIAL NOTE:Milford Sound has a post dive altitude consideration.
-For safety requirements we recommend planning to stay overnight following diving to reduce nitrogen levels before travelling to altitude on the Milford highway (945 m).
+We recommend suitable wait times following diving before travelling to altitude on the Milford highway (945 m).

 Milford Sound diving highlights video.